lukasroegner/homebridge-philips-hue-sync-box/README.md

 The Sync Box is exposed as a lightbulb.
 The following features are currently supported:
 * On/Off
 * Brightness

+You can also enable additional TV accessories that support:
 * Switching HDMI inputs
+* Switching modes
+* Switching intensity

 ## Installation